 It’s important to note that golfers will get annoyed if you bombard them with texts, but they certainly won’t mind receiving a few well-timed messages while they’re on your grounds.

-Take advantage of the high number of golfers coming through your facility during a tournament to boost your pro shop and F&B sales.
-If you’ve got a roomy pro shop with the right layout, you can file attendees through it to check in.
+As far as golf tournament ideas go, this one doesn’t necessarily pertain to the tournament itself.
+However, you can take advantage of tournament days to boost your pro shop sales.
+If you’ve got a roomy pro shop with the right layout, you can file attendees through to check-in.
 People will be within arms reach of your products, so the likelihood of impulse purchases will increase.

 If you’ve got a smaller pro shop, consider running a table outside where you can sell smaller items, like shirts, balls, tees, and gloves.
 This will be much easier with a cloud-based POS system, as you’ll just need to bring your iPad outside to ring orders up.

 You can also set up a snack and beverage station at your 9th hole, or have a mobile station rolling around to serve people.
-Grabbing a beer and a bite in the middle of the round will be fun for golfers, and help you make some more money.
+Grabbing a drink and a bite in the middle of the round will be satisfying for golfers, and help you make some more money.

 Businesses are always looking to get their name out in front of consumers.
 You can get one sponsor per hole, charging them money in exchange for putting up banners or whatever other marketing tools they’d like to use.